estellarise/Garbot-Minidrive/README.md

 - You should see live video feed from the camera and be able to use the joysticks to control the motors :)

 ## Notes
+- To specify the number of robots beforehand, change number of robots in joystick [twist/point] corresponding field.
 - Future Directions
   - Two devices publishing twists to the same robot crashes host.
 Implement a lock to ensure only one set of cameras and motors are connected to one device at a time.
   - Left-dominant mode